There are now 2 possible online modes for units:

 - ACCT5602 Accounting

-MGMT5501 Organisational Behaviour;
+or MGMT5501 Organisational Behaviour.

-enrolment in the Master of Business Administration (coursework)
+enrolment inthe Master of Business Administration (coursework)

-Master of Business Administration (coursework and dissertation);
+or Master of Business Administration (coursework and dissertation).

-approval from the Faculty of Business only, which will be determined with regard to relevant documented professional work experience.
+or approval from the Business School only, which will be determined with regard to relevant documented professional work experience.

 - Cost of the field trip is borne by the student.